rakshitcgupta/US_atrocities_debunked/README.md

 - In 1980s, US had no involvement in the Turkish coup.
 According to the list's own wiki citation, the alleged source for the claim clarified in a June 2003 interview, "I did not say to Carter "Our boys did it."
 It is totally a tale, a myth, It is something Birand fabricated.
 He knows it, too.
 I talked to him about it."
 And, "General Kenan Evren said 'the US did not have pre-knowledge of the coup but we informed them of the coup 2 hours in advance due to our soldiers coinciding with the American community JUSMAT that is in Ankara.'"

+- Despite many allegations, no evidence exists that the US supported either or both sides of the Iran-Iraq conflict.
+It is [confirmed](https://web.archive.org/web/20170124020754/https://www.cia.gov/library/readingroom/docs/CIA-RDP90T01298R000300670001-8.pdf) that the USSR was a major supplier for chemical agents and other gear to Iraq.
+CIA only, naturally, [monitored](https://www.cia.gov/readingroom/docs/CIA-RDP81B00401R000500030002-5.pdf) the conflict—it is after all—the _Central Intelligence Agency_.

 ### Western Hemisphere

 ### Africa